t-d-k/LibreCrypt/docs/installation_and_upgrading__PC.md

 		2. Change the driver's startup option to "At system startup" and click "Update"
 9. Click the "Close" button

 These steps will install and setup a container in a minimalist installation.
-With these steps complete, you may now use LibreCrypt to create and open LibreCrypt and Linux encrypted volumes.
+With these steps complete, you may now use LibreCrypt to create and open LibreCrypt and Linux encrypted containers.

 The drivers installed are configured such that they **do not automatically startup when your system boots**.
 Once you are happy that LibreCrypt is stable enough, you may return to the driver management dialog, select each driver in turn, and set them to start automatically at system startup.